susiehgt/susiehgt/README.md

-- Hi, I’m Susie
-- I’m interested in bioinformatics
+Hi, my name is Susie.
+I am a bioinformatician learning web development and software engineering.
+The programming langages I aim to master are HTML, CSS, Javascript and Python.
-- I’m currently learning Python, Java, C++ and web development
+I also code in Java, C++ and R.

+This GitHub is a repository of multiple projects I have been part of and aim to demonstrate the knoledge I acquired during my university years.

-- You can consult my website: susiehgt.github.io
+You can check on my website located at: https://susiehgt.github.io/

+Have a nice day!

 <!---
 susiehgt/susiehgt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.